 In addition to any other restrictions, the holder of a Youth Operator License who is under 18 years of age:

 Pursuant to RSA 263:14 Original and Youth Operators' Licenses, section III, the Director is authorized to revoke or suspend any original license held by a person under 20 years of age after a hearing, and after evidence that the driver has committed certain offenses.
 The periods of suspension or revocation are as follows:

-If you get two or more speeding tickets as a youth operator driver in the first two years of having the license, you may be required to obtain an SR-22 Insurance policy for three years from the date of your second hearing.
+If you get two or more speeding tickets as a youth operator driver in the first two years of having the license, you shall be required to obtain an SR-22 Insurance policy for three years from the date of your second hearing.

 The holder of a youth operator license can have his or her license suspended due to demerit points accumulation.

 Before applying for a driver license, applicants under 18 should review the Special Requirements for Minors.